 If we’re going to create challenging assignments, we also need to offer women the right support — through feedback, mentoring, and coaching that helps them learn from new assignments and apply that learning.

 This needs to be a lot more than just a 60-minute conversation once a year during annual performance appraisals.
-As leaders, we should understand the aspirations of women leaders and then foster continuous conversations about developing the specific leadership skills needed to get there.
+As leaders, we should understand the aspirations of women leaders and then foster continuous feedback and talent conversations about developing the specific leadership skills needed to get there.

 There’s no reason to wait on any of these actions.
 As leaders, we can take them today — and there’s no doubt that emerging women leaders and our organizations will both reap the benefits.